panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 `<Header>` is a component that contains an input field: the one where the user introduces a search query.

-`<Main>` is the component the component that should render the query entered into the input field.
+`<Main>` is the component that should render the query entered into the input field.
 How would you access the value here?

-Clearly the search query is a global state variable.
+The search query is a global state variable.
 And `jotai` library can help you here using a construction named *atom*.

 ## 2. Jotai atoms

 The piece of state in jotai is organized in an atom.
-An atom accepts an initial value, be it a primitive type like number, string, or objects like arrays and plain JavaScript objects.
+An atom accepts an initial value, be it a primitive type like a number, string, or more complex structures like arrays and objects.

 ```javascript
 import { atom } from 'jotai';